DeNNYHZ/DeNNYHZ/README.md

 🌟 My Goals:

-* To become a skilled and innovative full-stack developer.
+* To become a skilled and innovative back-end developer.
 * To contribute to open-source projects that benefit the community.
 * To keep learning and evolving in the ever-changing world of technology.